ToolActToolAct

 2. Select a processing mode (Remove All Newlines, Newlines to Spaces, etc.)

-3. The result will automatically appear on the right side
+3. The result will automatically appear on the right side with real-time preview

 4. Click 'Copy' to copy the result, or click 'Swap' to use the result as input for further processing